 Skip to content

-Meta (formerly Facebook) is a global leader in social media, virtual reality, and AI.
+Meta is a global leader in social media, virtual reality, and AI.
 Meta owns Facebook, Instagram, WhatsApp, and Oculus, and is pioneering the metaverse with cutting-edge technology.
 Meta India’s engineering teams work on products that impact billions, with a strong focus on innovation, scale, and impact.
-The company is known for its fast-paced, impact-driven culture and high technical bar.

 Headquarters: Menlo Park, California, USA